Aura Router

 params: z.object({

-userId: z.coerce.number()
+userId: z.coerce.number(),

 })

-export const deleteUser = createEndpoint("DELETE", "/users/:userId", async (ctx) => {
+export const deleteUser = createEndpoint(

 const { userId } = ctx.params

-return Response.json({ message "User DELETE successfully" })
+return Response.json({ message: "User DELETED successfully" })

 Params